 Many people start with the intention of writing a Spanish Will following their property purchase, however, following completion this is quickly forgotten.

-Making a Spanish Will is simple and we can arrange this for you concurrently with your property purchase.
+Making a Spanish Will is simple and Real Estate My Home can arrange this for you concurrently with your property purchase.

 Generally the most suitable Spanish Will for the majority of people is known in Spanish as “Testamento Abierto (English translation-open will)”.
 Your Spanish solicitor will advise you how a Will should be “drawn up” and expressed, in order to achieve your true intentions with regard to all your assets in Spain.